 Come clean: Have you ever gone to Costco for milk, oranges and canned goods and walked out with a trampoline?
 It happens.

 If you’re suddenly eying something you don’t need — or something you want but can’t pay for right now — it’s no bargain.

 Trong Nguyen / Shutterstock.com

 As soon as you enter the store, run to the specific items you need.
 Groceries are likely to be in the back.
 Do not be distracted by the bright, shiny big-screen TVs or the smartphones or other pretty gadgets by the entrance.

 If you’ve been wavering about buying something like that, the discounted price tag might be enough to convince you.
 But if that new iWhatever isn’t currently in your budget, that means you’ve just decided to carry a credit card balance, or to withdraw money from savings.

 Wait until you’ve saved enough to pay with cash — and done enough homework to be sure your warehouse club has the best price.

 Andrey_Popov / Shutterstock.com

 The same consumer tactics you use everywhere else also apply at warehouse stores: Make a list, compare unit prices and carry cash instead of plastic.
 For more tips, check out:

-- “7 Clever Ways to Save Money at Sam’s Club“
+- “10 Great Ways to Save More at Sam’s Club“

 - “7 Ways to Save at BJ’s Wholesale Club“